Preventing Hair Loss

 Stay Away from Heat and Chemical Treatments

 Staying away from heat and chemical treatments is probably the most common advice about maintaining healthy hair.
 Chemicals and heat are the most damaging factors which cause severe hair loss.

 They attack the hair’s structure and cause tears and ripping of your strands.
-And the signs of damaged hair include dullness, dryness, breakage, brittleness, split ends or hair that gets easily tangled.
+And the signs of damaged hair include dullness, dryness, breakage, brittleness, split ends, or hair that gets easily tangled.

 But with the right type of care, you can restore your hair’s health.
-You should use products which contain strengthening ingredients such as omega-3 fatty acids and proteins which will smooth out your hair cuticles.
+You should use products that contain strengthening ingredients such as omega-3 fatty acids and proteins which will smooth out your hair cuticles.

 Also, consider shifting to a protein-rich diet, using heat protection products before styling, and choosing to use repair shampoos and conditioners.